raydac/mvn-golang/README.md

 - analyzing the current platform to generate needed distributive name (it can be defined directly through properties)
 - check that needed Golang SDK is already cached, if it is not cached then needed SDK will be loaded and unpacked from the main Golang SDK site
 - execute needed go lang tool `bin/go` with defined command, the source folder will be set as current folder
-- since 2.1.0 version, all folders of the project which are visible for maven (source folder, test folder, resource folders and test resource folders) will be zipped and saved as artifact into local maven repository as a file with mvn-golang extension
+- all folders of the project which are visible for maven (source folder, test folder, resource folders and test resource folders) are archived in ZIP archive and saved as a maven artifact into local maven repository.
+ZIP artifact also contains information about dependencies which can be recognized by the plugin.

 # How to build
 Because it is maven plugin, to build the plugin just use